bwolmarans/nginx-api-gateway-for-k8s/task_06/Readme.txt

 The rate-limiting key is the Authorization header.
 Every unique user will be rate-limited based on their unique Authorization header (JWT).

+the JWT is already in the k6-jobs.js script, if you have a different JWT you will need to edit the script.

 k6 run k6-jobs.js --insecure-skip-tls-verify

 check the row http_reqs, it could be 800 to 1000 requests per second